-- The section for which the manuscript is intended: 1) Peer-reviewed articles; 2) Non-peer reviewed reports and discussion articles; 3) Professors' inaugural lectures or lectio praecursoria presentations; 4) Conference reports; 5) Book reviews; 6) Translations of scholarly texts into Finnish or Swedish; or 7) Obituaries; - Article title, abstract (max.
+- The section for which the manuscript is intended: 1) Peer-reviewed articles 2) Reports and discussion articles (non-peer reviewed discussion articles or conference reports) 3) Reviews 4) Lectio praecursoria presentations 5) Obituaries - Article title, abstract (max.
 200 words) and 3 to 5 keywords.

-If you encounter any difficulties during the submission process, please contact the editors at mikael@sktl.fi.
+If you encounter any difficulties during the submission process, please send an email to mikael@sktl.fi.